imamhabib/spatialClust/README.md

 ```R
 library(devtools)
 ```
-use this command to install this package
+use this command to install spatialClust package
 ```R
 install_github("kbroman/broman")
 ```